Gradient-Based Join Ordering: Preliminaries

 \begin{itemize} \item A plan is \emph{bushy} if no structural restrictions exist.
 Joins may freely combine the results of arbitrary subplans. \item A plan is \emph{left-linear} if each join operator has at most one non-leaf child.
 Such plans represent sequential join orders. \end{itemize}

 Since the space of bushy plans is vast ($C_{n-1}n!$, where $C_{n-1}$ is the Catalan Number), commercial optimizers often restrict the search space to left-linear plans (with size $n!$).
-While our proposed method is general and can search the space of bushy plans as fast as the space of left-linear plans, we focus on left-linear plans in this work.
+While our proposed method is general and can search the space of bushy plans, we first focus on left-linear plans in this work.
 For a query with $n$ triple patterns, we represent a plan $p$ as an adjacency matrix \(A\in\{0,1\}^{\left(2n-1\right) \times \left(2n-1\right)}\), where \(A_{ij}=1\) means node \(i\) is joined into node \(j\).
 The first $n$ indices in $A$ correspond to triple patterns, and the last $n-1$ indices correspond to join nodes (see example in Figure~\ref{fig:plan_representation}).